jbloom/mapmuts/_sources/shortcomings.txt

 * As a related issue, all alignments are performed at the nucleotide level.
 In principle, it might be conceptually preferable to perform the alignments at the codon level for codon mutant libraries.

-* The inference of the preferences uses MCMC implemented in `pymc`_.
-This is definitely the slowest part of the package.
-It is possible that this could be accelerated.
-For the inference of the equilbrium preferences, the script currently uses the default `pymc`_ step method for Dirichlet variables rather than the delta-exchange approach used by ``BEAST`` and some other MCMC implementations -- that may adversely affect performance?
-Overall, it appears that the current approach can lead to good convergence, but further optimizations certainly might be possible.

 .. include:: weblinks.txt